marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

   .. index:: persistent variable attribute

-  Any data with the ``persistent`` attribute will not be initialized by the C runtime startup code, but will be initialized by the program loader.
+  Any data with the :option:`persistent` attribute will not be initialized by the C runtime startup code, but will be initialized by the program loader.
 This enables the value of the variable to :samp:`persist` between processor resets.